crschmitz/ralab_sensotek_esp32s3_v-ld3_gate/README.md

 | `cf`  | float | Classification confidence (0.0 to 1.0)                   |
 | `gf`  | int   | Group or classification ID (e.g., person, vehicle, etc.) |

-- Fields are truncated to 3 decimal places.
+- Fields are truncated to 3 decimal places;
+- All coordinates are expressed relative to the R0 reference point, where (0, 0, 0) denotes the R0 origin;
-- Units are metric.
+- Units are metric;
 - If no targets are detected in a frame, then "targets" is not included in the json message.